Advocacy Watch List

 First Trust Building (595 E. Colorado Blvd.)

-This historic bank building in the Playhouse District was designed by noted Pasadena architecture firm Bennett and Haskell and features murals by American impressionist Alson Clark.
+This historic bank building in the Playhouse District was designed by noted Pasadena architecture firm Bennett and Haskell and features interior murals by American impressionist Alson Clark.
 The storefront was vacated by Bank of the West and the building owners are looking for a new tenant.
 Spectra, a well- regarded preservation contractor, has undertaken some restoration work including the cleaning of the ceilings.
 We hope a new tenant who will preserve the interior can be found.

 Space Bank Site (3200 E. Foothill Blvd.)